I’m an enormous fan of observing how successful people conduct themselves; there’s so much to learn from the patterns they display.

 1. The rules are different

-Earlier this month, Jayson Gaignard hosted a workshop on networking and relationships.
+In April, Jayson Gaignard hosted a workshop on networking and relationships.
 One of the pieces of homework was to host a dinner and invite people you don’t know.
 The suggested plan of attack was to post it on FB and ask your friends to tag others.

 On the flip side, here’s [redacted] posting: